 Getting this phasing correct when the windings aren’t shown in regular Y or Δ configuration can be tricky.
-Let me illustrate, starting with Figure below.
+Let me illustrate, starting with the figure below.

-Now, let’s examine a Δ-Y system in Figure below.
+Now, let’s examine a Δ-Y system in the figure below.

 Such a configuration (Figure above) would allow for the provision of multiple voltages (line-to-line or line-to-neutral) in the second power system, from a source power system having no neutral.